popphp/popcorn/README.md

 built, it actually makes Popcorn much more streamlined.
 Before, Popcorn was really it's own self-contained thing, borrowing and including components from the previous version of the Pop PHP Framework.
-Now, Popcorn is simply built on top of the new version of the core component of [Pop PHP](https://github.com/popphp/popphp) and acts as a layer to enforce the REST-based routing rules of a web application.
+Now, Popcorn is simply built on top of the new version of the core components of [Pop PHP](https://github.com/popphp/popphp) and acts as a layer to enforce the REST-based routing rules of a web application.

 INSTALL